lgoepp/VBD_KAP_surveys/data/external/README.md

 The attached workbook describes the spatial classifications on 1 January 2026 and reports an extraction date of 26 March 2026.

 `[PLACEHOLDER: add the permanent source URL, licence, and justification for using the 2026 classification with the survey data.]`

-## Reproducibility and redistribution

-The scripts expect the original workbook layouts described above and stop with a clear error when a required column is absent.

-These files are ignored by Git by default.
-Before publishing the repository, decide whether the licences permit redistribution.
-Otherwise, retain only this README and provide download instructions or archived source URLs.